thegreathowdini/mh/README.md

 You can run autohunt in silent mode with -S, in which the KR image isn't opened automatically.
 Or, you can run autohunt in out-of-band mode, in which the script doesn't expect any input but simply refreshes the page at regular intervals checking to see if KR has been solved.
 Use the -O option to set the interval in secs between refreshes.

 ### Cycles
 Running autohunt with one of the preset cycles will automate some game actions that might be taken between horns, usually according to the requirements of a quest.
-Choose the cycle with -C, and if there are parameters for that cycle, set them with -z.
+Choose the cycle with -C; and if there are parameters for that cycle, set them with -z.

 |Cycle (-C)|Script actions|Requirements|Arguments (-z)|
 |---|---|---|---|